lmorg/murex/docs/GUIDE.quick-start.md

 > All values in a statement are treated as strings

 Due to the expectation of shell commands supporting bareword parameters, expressions have to be parsed differently to statements.
-Thus _murex_ first parses a command line to see if it is a valid expression, and if it is not, it then assumes it is an statement and parses it as such.
+Thus Murex first parses a command line to see if it is a valid expression, and if it is not, it then assumes it is an statement and parses it as such.